Swiss-Armed-Forces/openburst/docs/source/index.rst

 ..
    Sample sensor coverage and terrain backdrop

-openBURST is intended to provide the air surveillance sensor community with a framework for the development and testing of sensor coverage and real-time target detection analysis.
+openBURST (on [GitHub](https://github.com/Swiss-Armed-Forces/openburst) and [JOSS](https://joss.theoj.org/papers/10.21105/joss.07052)) is intended to provide the air surveillance sensor community with a framework for the development and testing of sensor coverage and real-time target detection analysis.

 openBURST focuses on the overall performance assessment of a sensor network.
 Besides static coverage diagram computations,